NoraPDev/Property-pricing/README.md

 ![Predictor](./docs/images/predictor.jpg)

-Correlation Heatmap: shows the correlation between all the columns with each other

 ## **Data**
 Scenario wise the data is provided to us by the client, who has found it on the internet.
 The dataset is available at [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data)